Turkish police purge reaches top ranks amid graft scandal

-ANKARA (Reuters) - Turkey’s deputy police chief has been sacked, the most senior commander yet targeted in a purge of a force heavily influenced by a cleric accused by Prime Minister Tayyip Erdogan of plotting to seize the levers of state power.
+ANKARA (Reuters) - Turkey’s deputy police chief has been sacked, the most senior commander yet targeted in a purge of a force heavily influenced by a cleric Prime Minister Tayyip Erdogan accuses of plotting to seize the levers of state power.

-Erdogan’s AK Party meanwhile submitted plans to parliament to allow government more say over the naming of prosecutors and judges.
+Erdogan’s AK Party meanwhile sent plans to parliament to allow government more say over the appointment of prosecutors and judges.
 Erdogan argues that a judiciary and police in the sway of the Hizmet (Service) movement of cleric Fethullah Gulen contrived a graft investigation now shaking his administration.

 The police website said the deputy head of the national police, Muammer Bucak, and provincial chiefs, among them the commanders in the capital Ankara and the Aegean province of Izmir, were removed from their posts overnight.

-The government has ousted hundreds of police since the graft affair erupted on December 17 with the detention of dozens of people including businessmen close to the government and three cabinet ministers’ sons.
+The government has purged hundreds of police since the graft scandal erupted on December 17 with the detention of dozens of people including businessmen close to the government and three cabinet ministers’ sons.
 Among the dozens questioned, most have been released.
 A remaining 24, including two of the ministers’ sons, remain in custody, according to local media.

 Details of the corruption allegations have not been made public, but are believed to relate to construction and real estate projects and Turkey’s gold trade with Iran, according to Turkish newspaper reports citing prosecutors’ documents.

-The affair, exposing a deep rift within the Turkish political establishment, has shaken markets, driving the lira to new lows.
+The affair, exposing a deep rift within the Turkish political establishment, has hit market confidence, driving the lira to new lows.
 Ratings agency Fitch warned that “strains on institutional integrity” were among the factors which could weaken Turkey’s creditworthiness.

 Moody‘s, which raised Turkey to investment grade last May, said domestic political risk was already factored into its rating, suggesting it plans no imminent change.